 Even if the judge decides against you, the hearing is helpful to you.
 You are giving yourself, and your lawyer, the opportunity to see and review any evidence the state plans to use against you, including the police officer’s report.
 You will be able to prepare for your DMV hearing and better understand the case the state has against you.
-In the end, you may be unsuccessful in your efforts to stop the suspension of your license, but you will be able to better prepare to defend yourself against the criminal DUI charges.More About BAC Tests and Implied Consent
+Though you might not succeed in retaining your license and preventing the suspension, you will be well-prepared to defend yourself against the DUI charges you still face.More About BAC Tests and Implied Consent

 Pennsylvania has an “implied consent” law, which means that you are required to take blood and breath tests when an officer asks.
 You gave implied consent when you signed to get your license; you agreed to submit to the tests when requested.
 A refusal can be seen as another indication that you were driving drunk.

 Have you been accused of refusing a blood, breath, or urine test?
 Do you need to set up a DMV hearing right away?
-If so, you will need the services of a criminal defense attorney experienced in handling DMV hearings.
-The Logue Criminal Defense team has defended hundreds of DUI clients.
-Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
-Call today for a free consultation at 1-844-PITT-DUI or (412) 389-0805, or contact us online.
+If so, you require the services of an experienced criminal defense attorney who has previously handled DMV hearings.
+Sean Logue and his Criminal Defense team have successfully represented hundreds of clients faced with DUI charges.
+Logue Law Group handles cases in Southwestern PA, West Virginia, and Ohio.
+Call for a free consultation at 1-844-PITT-DUI or (412) 389-0805, or contact us online.